p0017/Mapping-Mining-Areas/README.md

 ---

 ## Acknowledgements
-The authors gratefully acknowledge financial support from the Austrian National Bank (OeNB anniversary fund, project No.~18799) and the City of Vienna (Hochschuljubiläumsfonds, project No.~H-457973/2023).
+We acknowledge financial support from the Oesterreichische Nationalbank (OeNB anniversary fund, project no. 18799; N.K., L.V. and P.S.) and the City of Vienna (Hochschuljubiläumsfonds, project no. H-457973/2023; L.V. and P.S.).
+Data access under the NICFI Satellite Data Program enabled this research.
 Computations were performed on the WUCluster, a facility supported by the Core Services of the Vienna University of Economics and Business.